Compaya/slate/source/includes/_group.md

 }
 ```

-This endpoint creates a group for contacts.
+This endpoint update a group.
+(For now only the name.)

 ### HTTP Request
 <aside class="wrap_request">